YenLegion/ADC-520IR/README.md

 A scan of this device reveals ports 21, 23, 80, 554, 8080 as open.
 We have telnet.

-I think it has been out for some time that Alarm.com default login credentials on at least older devices is 'root/adcvideo'.
+Alarm.com default login credentials on at least older devices is 'root/adcvideo'.

 Firmware version I have is '0100p2'.